wp-plugins/wp-classified/README.txt

    2. Upload the files to your /wp-content/plugins/ folder and overwrite the existing file.
    3. Activate the plugin from your Wordpress admin panel.
    4. Please Note: in 'Classified Options' page in admin interface please check that all the required fields are filled in and save!

+== Database Upgrade ==

+Upgrading wpClassified tables from version 1.1.x to 1.2.x

+Using phpMyAdmin (or other database manager) run these sql queries on your existing database.

+- So first start the phpMyAdmin console...
+- Select the right Database
+- Click on "Export" tab and choose the file upgrade1_1to1_2.sql and Go

 == Frequently Asked Questions ==